fx-biocoder/design-patterns/02 - Abstract Factory/README.md

 ## Can I combine this design pattern with others?
 Which ones?

-- The Abstract Factory pattern can be effectively combined with several other design patterns:
+- The Abstract Factory pattern can be combined with several other design patterns:

 - Factory Method: Abstract Factory classes are often implemented using Factory Methods
 - Singleton: An Abstract Factory can be implemented as a Singleton when exactly one instance is needed